davidkybber/feature-toggle-service/README.md

-# feature-toggle-service
+# Feature Toggle Service
-An open source feature toggle service, that is free to use.
+An open source feature toggle service that is free to use.